nobox-org/nobox-docs/pages/nobox-examples.md

 ### Example 2: Insert Data in React

-In the case of react , this code will look like this below.
-Check out on how `UserModel` was used.
+When using React, the code will resemble the example below.
+Pay attention to how the UserModel is utilized in the code snippet.

 ```ts
 import React, { useState } from 'react';